 If you’re wondering how to see Florence in a day, I recommend parking at the Parcheggio Autostradale “Drive and Tramway” on Villa Costanza!
 It was 5 euros for 10 hours.
 We took the T1 line into Florence.
 If you’re heading directly to lunch at Trattoria da Giorgio, get off at Porta al Prato – Leopolda.
 We explored the rest of the day on foot.
 I have included all of the restaurants, sights & parking in the map below!

-If you are visiting the Tuscany area for more than a day, here’s my complete guide.
+If you are visiting the Tuscany area for more than a day, here are all of my guides.

 How to see Florence, where to eat